andrewsdsmith/rag-podcast-fullstack/README.md

 ## RAG Application for Zoe Science & Nutrition Podcast

+> [!NOTE]
-> **Note:** This is a hobby project used to expand my own knowledge.
+> This is a hobby project used to expand my own knowledge.
 The information contained here is based on the use of the application in this context.

 [Zoe Science & Nutrition](https://www.youtube.com/@joinZOE) is a popular and informative health and nutrition podcast.
 This repo contains a Fullstack RAG application that allows users to make health queries that are answered using the podcast transcripts.
 Answers include episode titles and links to 5-minute youtube segments where the topic was discussed.

-The application is deployed to an EC2 instance and is currently available at [healthchat.jasmine-tea.xyz](https://healthchat.jasmine-tea.xyz/) as a demonstration.
+There is a short video demonstration of the app deployed to an EC2 instance [here](https://www.loom.com/share/4abef3c871c044beac04e553bba29409?sid=f6f485b8-4aff-45c0-9ef8-2a62fe878048).

 You can also run it locally using Docker by following the instructions in [Running the application locally](#running-the-application-locally).